 Padding is to saddle fit as socks are to shoes.
-It is an integral part of the fitting dynamic.
-Unfortunately it is all too often ignored when a saddle or tree is being selected to fit a particular horse.
-Padding impacts all three dimensions of fit: width, arch and angle.
+Saddle Pads are an integral part of the dynamic in proper saddle fit for your horse.
+All too often it is ignored when a saddle or tree is being selected to fit a particular horse.
+Saddle Pads impact all three dimensions of fit: width, arch and angle.

-One of the first attempted solutions to a saddle fit problem is padding, specifically more padding, but as we shall see, this often exacerbates the problem.
-Letís examine closely what padding does to fit by first looking at its impact on width.
+One of the first attempted solutions to a saddle fit problem is saddle padding, specifically more padding, but as we shall see, this often exacerbates the problem.
+Let’s examine closely what padding does to saddle fit by first looking at its impact on width.

-When the saddle is completed, the load bearing member, or bars, are usually covered with fleece which makes any detailed visual examination of the contact and voids under the bars difficult.
+When a saddle is completed, the load bearing member, or bars, are usually covered with fleece.
+This makes any detailed visual examination of the contact and voids under the bars of the saddle difficult.
 It is therefore logical and a long-established tradition in custom saddle making to select a tree to fit a particular horse prior to the construction of a saddle.

-When the custom saddle arrives, the new owner typically uses the standard blanket and pad or one of the new, thick, high-tech pads filled with air, gel or memory foam.
-Unfortunately the saddle no longer fits where the bare tree did on the horseís back.
-Letís assume for a moment that the total net compressed thickness of the padding under the saddle is one inch.
-Looking at Figure A, we see that 1Ē measured horizontally at a 45 degree angle (the angle of the front shoulder of an average horse) measures 1-1/2" times two (each side), now making the width where the bare tree was set 3 inches wider.
-Measuring the rise of 1" of padding, measured in a vertical axis through a 45 degree angle is again 1-1/2" and we see that the original width of the gullet (6-1/2") now sits much higher on the horse.
-The point measuring 6-1/2" accommodating the gullet of the tree now sits 1-1/2" higher in front, changing the point of contact and pressure distribution significantly.
+Let’s assume for a moment that the total net compressed thickness of the saddle pads under the saddle is one inch.
+Looking at Figure A, we see that 1′ measured horizontally at a 45 degree angle (the angle of the front shoulder of an average horse) measures 1-1/2″ times two (each side), now making the width where the bare tree was set 3 inches wider.
+Measuring the rise of 1″ of padding, measured in a vertical axis through a 45 degree angle is again 1-1/2″ and we see that the original width of the gullet (6-1/2″) now sits much higher on the horse.
+The point measuring 6-1/2″ accommodating the gullet of the tree now sits 1-1/2″ higher in front, changing the point of contact and pressure distribution significantly.

-Now let's look at the rise in the rear.
-Measuring the vertical rise created by the addition of 1" of padding under the bars (which are now angled at 22 degrees on most trees), we see the rise created by the padding is 1-1/8".
-A quick calculation shows that the padding raised 3/8" more in the front shoulder area than in the rear loin area, caused by the different angles of the horseís body covered by the pad.
-When you raise the front 3/8" more than you raise the rear, this causes the middle to be raised completely off the horse's back, a condition known as "bridging".
+Now let’s look at the rise in the rear.
+Measuring the vertical rise created by the addition of 1″ of padding under the bars (which are now angled at 22 degrees on most trees), we see the rise created by the padding is 1-1/8″.
+A quick calculation shows that the padding raised 3/8″ more in the front shoulder area than in the rear loin area, caused by the different angles of the horse’s body covered by the pad.
+When you raise the front 3/8″ more than you raise the rear, this causes the middle to be raised completely off the horse’s back, a condition known as “bridging“.
 Without this contact and support in the middle, pressure is concentrated where contact remains and unfortunately, this condition lies hidden under layers of padding and obscured by fleece.
 We are left with only the behavior cues and ultimately white hairs, together with other telltale remnants of damaged tissue and soreness to discover the problem.

 Now turn our attention back to Figure B and look at the contact of the bars against the shoulder as compared to Figure A. The rise from padding has also created another problem.
 The slope of the shoulder here is not uniform as it was in Figure A. The shoulder is rounding off as the tree has risen and now the contact is on the lower part of the bar.
 Again, reduced contact means increased pressure where contact remains.
 Angle is now affected since the angle where the bare tree contacted the horse is no longer the same as the angle where the saddle with padding now sits.